 What is Religious Abuse?

-Religious organizations benefit from helping people and spreading good deeds and words.
-Religious organizations focus on spiritual, emotional, and religious growth.
+Religious organizations can benefit people by offering fellowship and spreading good deeds and words.
+They also focus on spiritual, emotional, and religious growth.

-Some people take advantage of others through predatory and abusive behavior in religious settings, including in the Church of Jesus Christ of Latter-day Saints, popularly called the Mormon Church.
+However, some people take advantage of others through predatory and abusive behavior in religious settings, including in the Church of Jesus Christ of Latter-day Saints, popularly called the Mormon Church.
+More and more members of the Mormon Church are stepping forward with allegations of abuse, including sexual abuse.

 Sexual abuse includes unwanted or non-consensual sexual contact, coercion, and exploitation by staff members or other members associated with the church.
 Sexual abuse often presents far-reaching emotional and psychological harm, requiring years of healing and recovery.